zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The building transaction blob interface is for generating transaction blob string.
-The specific interface call is as follows:
+The interface call is as follows:

 ::